 Central banks can and should be taking action to contribute to climate change mitigation and adaption, including through their expanded balance sheets – not just corporate bond portfolios acquired for monetary policy purposes.
 The policy debate should be focused on identifying constructive interventions.
 Should they be limited to market development issues?
 Or are there green investments, justified in terms of public welfare, that cannot be privately financed and would warrant public intervention?

 To the extent that this is conforming with secondary objectives, we assert that there would be no threat to independence if such action was discussed and agreed with governments and be subject to appropriate oversight and accountability – and the outsourcing approach would facilitate that.
 The greater threat to independence could be to do nothing.
 Uninvited, explicit direction and control from governments on this issue could lead to further, less welcome encroachments.

-This article is a summary of a forthcoming working paper by Paul Fisher and Diarmuid Murphy, to be published by King’s College Business School, Data Analytics for Finance and Macro Research Centre, where Fisher is a senior research fellow.
+This article is a summary of a working paper by Paul Fisher and Diarmuid Murphy, published by King’s College Business School, Data Analytics for Finance and Macro Research Centre, where Fisher is a senior research fellow.
 All views expressed here are those of the author.